Jaz-singh/ELK-Project/README.md

 - Personal IP Address

 Machines within the network can only be accessed by SSH.
-- The only machine that is able to connect to the ELK-VM (10.1.0.4) is via JumpBox from Private IP (10.0.0.4)
+- The only machine that is able to connect to the ELK-VM (10.1.0.4) is JumpBox using Private IP (10.0.0.4)

 A summary of the access policies in place can be found in the table below.